[CRSI] Four Scenarios That Will Define the Future of Maritime Cybersecurity

 • Shipyards operate with clear, repeatable processes

-• Rework and schedule delays are dramatically reduced
+• Rework and delays dramatically reduced

 🔥 In this scenario, owners become the core players of the industry.
+Global shipyards and suppliers ultimately reorganize around "Owner Standards."

-⚙️ Scenario 2: Shipyard-Centered Smart Cyber ShipYard – The “Digital Yard” Model
+⚙️ Scenario 2: Shipyard-Centered Smart Cyber Shipyard — The "Digital Yard" Model

-▶ When shipyards internalize digital basic design capabilities
+When shipyards internalize digital basic design capabilities

 Key Characteristics

-• Formation of dedicated Cyber Architecture teams
+• Dedicated Cyber Architecture teams

 • Cyber/digital basic design frameworks

-• QA capability for supplier E27 documentation
+• QA capability for supplier E27 documents

 • Shipyards provide the initial SCARP draft directly